 Anyone and anything can generate code.
 There is little value to code without understanding.

 This really speaks to me, especially the Lambda example which mirrors my experience.
-But let me point out that my experience also shows your Lambda function will fail in a way that you can't begin to understand without opening those same 30 documentation tabs.
+But my experience also is that your Lambda function will fail in a way that you can't begin to understand without opening those same 30 documentation tabs.
 So sure, prioritize getting something running, but don't imagine you're off the hook at that point.

 This is one reason open source is such a powerful principle: it makes it easy to dive into the details when you really need to.
 A while back there was a gap in the PostgreSQL documentation that someone at work ran into (which is a rare occurence…thank you, PG maintaners!).
 They were flabbergasted when I opened the PG repo, found the code that looked at the option, and told them definitively what it does.

-But in a culture where just expecting someone to read the documentation may already be a stretch, expecting someone to read the code may just be an dead artifact of my long and much-storied career.
+But in a culture where just expecting someone to read the documentation may already be a stretch, expecting someone to read the code may just be a dead artifact of my long career that started before we had a Google, Stack Overflow, and LLMs to supply answers.